Phala-Network/oracle-workshop/README.md

 #### Attestation

 We can send the HTTP request and verify the response in a query.
-However it's not allowed to mutate the contract storage.
+However, it's not allowed to mutate the contract storage.
 How can we bring the verification result back to the blockchain to trigger the next step logic?

 The answer is [**off-chain attestation**](https://ethereum.org/en/decentralized-identity/#off-chain-attestations).
 This is a useful pattern that allows users to submit data from queries to the blockchain (to a transaction method, or even an external independent blockchain).

-Fat Conttact provides the `attestation` utils to easily generate and verify the attestation.
+Fat Contract provides the `attestation` utils to easily generate and verify the attestation.

 ```rust
 // Generate a key pair